Updated August 2025

 But, the company only has to pay interest on the money it actually borrows—not the full, maximum loan amount.
 As long as the company stays within the credit limit, it can repay lent funds as it moves forward.

-For a small business, a bank may loan up to $100,000 on credit.
+For a small business, some banks may loan up to $100,000 on credit.

 Line of Credit Application